-Vasectomy is an outpatient (same day) procedure.
+Vasectomy is an outpatient procedure.
+This means you can go home the same day.
 It can be done in a doctor’s office, clinic, or hospital.
-Your doctor will talk with you about preparing for surgery.
+Your doctor will talk with you about how to get ready for surgery.
 He or she will also discuss the possible risks and complications with you.
 After the procedure, follow your doctor’s advice for recovery.

 Your doctor will talk with you about getting ready for surgery.
 You may be asked to do the following:

 Sign a consent form.
 This must be done at least a few days before surgery.
 It gives your doctor permission to do the procedure.
 It also states that a vasectomy is not guaranteed to make you sterile.

 Don’t take aspirin, ibuprofen, or naproxen for 2 weeks before surgery.
 These medicines can cause bleeding after the procedure.
 Also, tell your doctor if you take any medicines, supplements, or herbal remedies.

 Tell your doctor if you’ve had any scrotal surgery in the past.

 Arrange for an adult family member or friend to give you a ride home after surgery.